Canada Housing Infrastructure Fund

 Housing, Infrastructure and Communities Canada (HICC) will deliver up to $1 billion over eight years directly to eligible recipients, such as municipalities and Indigenous communities, to address pressing infrastructure needs and enable more housing.

 To support Indigenous-led projects, at least 10% of the funding envelope will be dedicated to Indigenous recipients.
 In recognition of the unique nature of infrastructure and housing needs in Indigenous communities, eligible projects for Indigenous applicants under CHIF Direct Delivery may include projects that preserve existing capacity or increase reliability and access to drinking water, wastewater, stormwater and solid waste systems to support current and future populations.
-More information on Indigenous-specific program parameters will be provided in the Indigenous Applicant Guide.
+More information on Indigenous-specific program parameters can be found in the Indigenous Applicant guide.

-HICC will provide $5 billion over 10 years to the provinces and territories to administer and deliver funding to their communities to support provincial and territorial priorities while advancing federal housing objectives.
+HICC will provide $5 billion over 10 years to the provinces and territories to administer and deliver funding to their communities that supports provincial and territorial priorities while advancing federal housing objectives.
 To receive funding, the provinces and territories must enter into bilateral agreements with the federal government.
-The agreements must be finalized by January 1, 2025, for the provinces, and April 1, 2025, for the territories.

 The provinces must dedicate a minimum of 20% of their CHIF funding envelope to rural, northern and Indigenous communities.
 Indigenous projects are expected to be given due consideration by provinces as part of this envelope.